scgbern/scgpico/content/wiki/projects/archive/Crawling-bibliography-pdfs/index.md

 Some tools exist that look up and fetch files from a given entry.
-One such tool is *JabRef* (http://www.jabref.org/), a bibliography manager that includes features that can obtain pdfs from sources like *GoogleÂ Scholar* (http://scholar.google.ch/), *arXiv* (https://arxiv.org/), etc. This, however, is currently only usable through the GUI and it is hardly feasible to obtain a large number of pdfs for a library as big as the SCG one.
+One such tool is *JabRef* (http://www.jabref.org/), a bibliography manager that includes features that can obtain pdfs from sources like *Google Scholar* (http://scholar.google.ch/), *arXiv* (https://arxiv.org/), etc. This, however, is currently only usable through the GUI and it is hardly feasible to obtain a large number of pdfs for a library as big as the SCG one.